-8 While climate change risk has been identified as an emerging risk in many (re)insurers' risk assessments, in light of the impact that climate change is already having on the insurance sector and on the wider global economy, the Central Bank expects it to be managed as a key risk in its own right within the risk management framework.
+8. While climate change risk has been identified as an emerging risk in many (re)insurers' risk assessments, in light of the impact that climate change is already having on the insurance sector and on the wider global economy, the Central Bank expects it to be managed in a similar way to other key risks within the risk management framework.